Follow the step-by-step instructions to set up an update request.

 To automate update requests

-- In the Popular Templates section, select Request an update every week.
+- Select Request an update every week.

 - Select Use template.

-- Customize the template as needed.
+Customize the template as needed.

 Depending on your automation permissions, you can send an update request to anyone with an email address—even if they aren't shared to the source sheet.